Examples and case studies

 12 months ago Carlisle Healthcare embarked upon their implementation of an integrated approach to personalised care and support planning (CSP) for those with multi-morbidity and frailty who would otherwise be unable to attend their usual surgery for routine care.
 This built on an established approach to care and support planning for people with long term conditions who would usually attend the practice for their care.
 To read more about this please see The Carlisle Story or watch Dr Robert Westgate describe the approach at Carlisle Healthcare here.

-The Holmside Story and Glenpark Story illustrate how two practices have implemented care and support planning for their long term condition population ensuring that individuals who have multiple conditions do not have separate disease specific care planning appointments.
+The Holmside Story, Glenpark Story and St Triduana's Story illustrate how three practices have implemented care and support planning for their long term condition population ensuring that individuals who have multiple conditions do not have separate disease specific care planning appointments.

 Dr Becky Haines is a GP from Glenpark Medical Centre and delivered a keynote speech at the Year of Care Community of Practice Network Event in June 2016.
 She discussed how the practice decided to implement care and support planning and the journey they have been on ever since.
 To see a summary of some of the main points Becky raised please click the link below: